Advertisement s

 The length of time you will have to wear orthodontic appliances depends on your condition and treatment plan.
 The more complex your spacing or bite problem, and the older you are, the longer the treatment period.

 Most patients wear full braces between one to three years, followed by some time wearing a retainer to hold the teeth in their new positions.
-The typical length to wear a retainer is one year.
+A typical length to wear a retainer is one year.
 However, some adults must wear a retainer at night for the rest of their lives.

 Who Performs the Treatments?